Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.setup(password)
 ```

-Setup an user for encryption.
+Setup an users encryption.

 Argument | Type   | Description                           | Required
 ---------|--------|---------------------------------------|----------
 `password` | String | A password for encrypting the objects | Yes

-Sets up the encryption and generates a salt and saves it in `hoodiePluginCryptoStore/salt`.
+Sets up the encryption, generates a salt and saves it in `hoodiePluginCryptoStore/salt`.
 A salt is a string that will get used with the password together for the encryption.
+[More about what the salt is](http://www.passwordbreeder.com/page/salt).

 __*This will not unlock the cryptoStore!*__